eclipse/paho.mqtt.c/README.md

 OPENSSL_LIB_SEARCH_PATH | "" (system default) | Directory containing OpenSSL libraries
-PAHO_BUILD_DOCUMENTATION | FALSE | Create and install the HTML based API documentation (requires Doxygen) PAHO_BUILD_SAMPLES | FALSE | Build sample programs
+PAHO_BUILD_DOCUMENTATION | FALSE | Create and install the HTML based API documentation (requires Doxygen) PAHO_BUILD_SAMPLES | FALSE | Build sample programs MQTT_TEST_BROKER | tcp://localhost:1883 | MQTT connection URL for a broker to use during test execution MQTT_TEST_PROXY | tcp://localhost:1883 | Hostname of the test proxy to use MQTT_SSL_HOSTNAME | localhost | "Hostname of a test SSL MQTT broker to use

 Using these variables CMake can be used to generate your Ninja or Make files.
 Using CMake, building out-of-source is the default.
 Therefore it is recommended to invoke all build commands inside your chosen build directory but outside of the source tree.